agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```

 ### 📝 Multiple Storages
-Sometimes it may happen that we store Collections in different Storages.
+Sometimes we may store Collections in different Storages.
-For example, Collection A should be stored in Storage B and Collection B should be stored in Storage A.
+For example, Collection A should be stored in Storage B, and Collection B should be stored in Storage A.
 Therefore, we can use `storageKeys` to define in which specific Storage the Collection value should be persisted.
 ```ts {2}
 MY_COLLECTION.persist({